EMU Style Guide for Writers and Editors

 Athletics: Athletics department, not the athletic department (a department cannot be athletic).
 Ditto for athletics director Dave King (even if he works out regularly and thus really is an athletic director).

-Exception: Use bold within the content of select web pages to increase readability and draw attention to key phrases.
+Bold: Boldface may be used within the content of select web pages to increase readability and draw attention to key phrases.
 It can also be used to identify web addresses in copy.